 5. Type the following into the terminal:

 6. Select Expand File system and accept until you’re back to the main screen.

 7. Go to Advanced Options->SSH and enable it.

 8. Next go to overclock, select Medium or Turbo if you’re feeling risky.
 (These options are different on newer Pi’s)

 9. Afterwards, select finish and then select yes to reboot.

 Adding ROMS to the Raspberry Pi Emulator

-ROM is short for read only memory and is the format in which you will find pretty much all the classic games in.
-ROMs can be found all across the internet and since there are so many different sources it’s best to simply google the game you wish to download followed by ROM eg. (“Doom ROM”).
+ROM is short for read-only memory and is the format in which you will find pretty much all the classic games in.
+ROMs can be found all over the internet, and since there are so many different sources, it’s best to simply google the game you wish to download followed by ROM. eg. (“Doom ROM”).